kent-map/kent/theatre/canterbury-theatre.md

 A hundred years later, attitudes had changed towards theatre.
 Archbishop Theodore of Canterbury banned all wandering players and condemned folk plays.
 He issued ecclesiastical laws condemning ‘Hoodening’ performances, most popular in East Kent around Christmastime.

+Around AD 1180, Canterbury’s Guild Hall was built on the corner of the High Street and Guildhall Street.
+Although, mainly used for municipal purposes, it occasionally held musical events.

 By the 15th/16th century, Liturgical dramas were performed all over Britain.

  ‘Miracle’ plays recounted the lives of saints, while ‘Mystery cycles’ staged stories from the Bible, both performed on wagons.